UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/1-utility/m1-risk-insurance/index.md

 ## Alternatives to describing behaviour

 There are many refinements and alternatives to the EUT, to support/describe decision-making.
-The ones mentioned in the syllabus are
+The ones mentioned in the syllabus (and taught in ACTL30006) are

-- mean-variance portfolio theory (see Joshi (2013) and also ACTLxxxx) — this is very similar to using a quadratic utility function
+- mean-variance portfolio theory (see Joshi (2013)) — this is very similar to using a quadratic utility function
 - behavioural finance (Section 3 of IoA 2023)

 This is a whole (fascinating) field in itself, but we need to stop here for now!